sambabhouria/airbnb-app-next.js-13-railwind-prisma-mongodb/README.md

 # Full Stack Airbnb Clone with Next.js 13 App Router: React, Tailwind, Prisma, MongoDB, NextAuth 2023

-This is a repository for a FullStack Twitter Airbnb using React, NextJS, TailwindCSS & Prisma.
+This is a repository for a FullStack Airbnb App using React, NextJS, TailwindCSS & Prisma.

 💻 Screen Shoo t💻